raspiblitz/raspiblitz/README.md

 If you want to get one step further in securing your funds against total fall-out of the RaspiBlitz (gets completly damaged, stolen or lost) then you can additional setup an off-loctaion or cloud backup of the `channel.backup` file.
 The file itself is encrypted by your word seed - so its OK to store the file to untrusted third parties for backup (if you want).
 The feature is still new ... here is how you can set it up -a t the moment the following two off-loctaion options are available (and/or):

-*For the v1.2 Release this Off-Site Backup options you need to manually editing the raspiblitz config: `nano mnt/hdd/raspiblitz.conf` So this is more for expert users at the moment.
+*For the v1.2 Release this Off-Site Backup options you need to manually editing the raspiblitz config: `nano mnt/hdd/raspiblitz.conf` (CTRL+o = save & CTRL+x = exit) So this is more for expert users at the moment.
 If this feature is valided as OK by expert users - in the following versions it should be more easy to set these Offsite-Backups by menu.
 Open to more Off-Site Backup options by PR in the future - but they should work without adding more dependencies on other libaries (that are not part of standard debian).*

 #### A) SCP Backup Target